cheshire137/imdb_spotter/README.md

 ## To-do List

 * Add context menu so when you select a movie title, right-click, and choose an IMDB Spotter option, it will get the playlist for you.

+## How to Develop

+In Chrome at `chrome://extensions/`, click 'Load unpacked extension...' and choose the extension/ directory.